-95. Concerning the budget, the current ceiling estimation for the rehabilitation of the Protected Buildings is at around EUR 100,000 [REDACTED].126 An updated study and quote will be necessary upon approval of these rehabilitation activities, which will be borne by the Trust Fund.
+- 95. Concerning the budget, the current ceiling estimation for the rehabilitation of the Protected Buildings is at around EUR 100,000 [REDACTED].
+An updated study and quote will be necessary upon approval of these rehabilitation activities, which will be borne by the Trust Fund.
 Additionally, the Trust Fund would reserve [REDACTED] for remuneration purposes.
-In total, this measure is estimated at EUR 17,500.

-96. Due to its specific nature, the Trust Fund would need to count with [REDACTED].
-[REDACTED].
-The timeline for the work required for rehabilitating walls, [REDACTED].
+In total, this measure is estimated at EUR 17,500. - 96.
+Due to its specific nature, the Trust Fund would need to count with UNESCO's assistance for the implementation of this measure.
+Given their constant collaboration, the Trust Fund expects to be able to sign an agreement with UNESCO to this end soon upon approval of the specific activities.
+The timeline for the work required for rehabilitating walls, is expected to be 12 months.